scottcorgan/bundles/README.md

 Flexible standalone middleware stacker with hooks.
 This is useful for bundling together functionality as one standalone middleware for use with other modules like [Connect](https://www.npmjs.org/package/connect) or [Express](https://www.npmjs.org/package/express).

-Bundles provides hooks so that you can inject functionality after the middleware has been bundled together.
-This is useful for third parties to hook into your bundled middleware.

 ## Install

 ```